New Jersey Home Care News and Articles

 Providing dementia care at home allows patients to stay in a familiar environment, surrounded by their loved ones.
 This form of health care can be more personal and flexible than what might be provided in continuing care retirement communities.
 However, it’s essential to understand that the medical and social needs of a person with dementia…

-Home Care Challenges Guide to Finding Assistance for Older Americans’ Needs
+Finding Home Care Assistance for Elder Needs

 Determining the type of home care needed is crucial.
 Following a fall or surgery, some seniors require short-term at-home care from a skilled home nurse or therapists for recovery, often covered by Medicare.
 For instance, a nurse can oversee wound healing, while a physical therapist aids in post-knee replacement rehabilitation.
 Many older adults however, need…